jcaillon/valet/tests.d/0002-main-functions/results.approved.md

 parsingErrors="Expecting ⌜2⌝ argument(s) but got ⌜0⌝."
 more=(
 )

---- Testing with showcaseCommand1 -o -2 optionValue2 arg1 more1 more2 ---
+→ parseFunctionArguments showcaseCommand1 -o -2 optionValue2 arg1 more1 more2
 local parsingErrors option1 thisIsOption2 help firstArg
 local -a more
 parsingErrors=""